unlaunch/documentation/_docs/sdks/react-sdk.md

 After you install the dependency, initialize the React SDK.
 For this, you need your project's [client-side SDK key](sdk-keys), which is available in the Settings page on the Unlaunch Dashboard.
 Client-side SDK keys are **public** so it can be exposed to your users with no risk.

-React SDK can be initializes in two ways:
+React SDK can be initialized the following ways.
  1. asyncWithUnlaunchProvider
  2. withUnlaunchProvider